 Well, rather than sticking with the same old linear presentations, conversational presenting is fast-becoming recognised as the most effective way to present.
 And what’s more, it doesn’t have to be complicated.
 In fact, anyone can do it, if they’ve got the right tools.

-As an interactive agency, we’ve seen our fair share of presentations that are old, linear and even introduced to us as “crap, but it’s all we’ve got” which is why we’re going to tell you there’s another way – backed up by the fact that:
+As an interactive sales platform, we’ve seen our fair share of presentations that are old, linear and even introduced to us as “crap, but it’s all we’ve got” which is why we’re going to tell you there’s another form of B2B presenting – backed up by the fact that:

 “91% of B2B buyers prefer to consume interactive and visual content over static content.“DemandGen Report